sudheerj/reactjs-interview-questions/README.md

      5. A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps
      6. An offline-first service worker and a web app manifest, meeting all the Progressive Web App criteria.

+315. ### What is the purpose of renderToNodeStream method?
+     The `ReactDOMServer#renderToNodeStream` method is used to generate HTML on the server and send the markup down on the initial request for faster page loads.
+It also helps search engines to crawl your pages easily for SEO purposes.
+     **Note:** Remember this method is not available in the browser but only server.